Meet Deloitte's Financial Services blockchain leader has been saved

 Deloitte has been committed to blockchain leadership from its early introduction, working across industries to understand the technology and—more important—the potential business value of this breakthrough technology.
-In the following interview, our blockchain leader for the Financial Services industry, Linda Pawczuk, principal at Deloitte Consulting LLP, shares her perspective and her vision for the future of Deloitte's blockchain efforts.
+In the following interview, our blockchain leader for the Financial Services industry, Richard Walker, principal at Deloitte Consulting LLP, shares his perspective and his vision for the future of Deloitte's blockchain efforts.

-Word on the street is that this is the year blockchain breaks out and goes mainstream—is that what you’re seeing?
+The word on the street is that this year blockchain is breaking out and going mainstream.
+Is that what you are seeing?